 See also: History:Doncaster (North)

-The service area's car park is a base for a local park & share scheme.
-It is connected by public footpath to Hugh Hill Lane and the wider road network of Thorne, although most of these fields are proposed to be turned into industrial units.
+The service area is connected by public footpath to Hugh Hill Lane and the wider road network of Thorne, although most of these fields are proposed to be turned into industrial units.

 For a long time - long before the service area was built - there has been a plan to build a link road from M18 J5 to the local road network.
 Work finally started in 2019, with a new roundabout at the entrance to the service area opening in 2020.